maudeux/kwordle/README.md

 [Try it out now! ](https://maudeux.github.io/kwordle/wordle/)

-(just refresh if you see a blank canvas)
+(please refresh if you see a blank canvas...
+I am still working on it)